We have two photo classes planned for beginners to advanced photographers.

 This year's festival was a huge success.
 Over 2000 people participated in the various evnets.
-These events included a sea turtle release by the Georgia Sea Turtle Center at Main Beach, ecotours and photography classes throughout the three-day Festival, an EcoExpo at the Atlantic Recreation Center with 30 exhibitors indoors and 15 exhibitors for children outdoors, a spectacular silent auction, and two new events—behind-the-scenes tours and photography shoots at the Jacksonville Zoo and Gardens.
+These eventsincluded a sea turtle release by the Georgia Sea Turtle Center at Main Beach, ecotours and photography classes throughout the three-day Festival, an EcoExpo at the Atlantic Recreation Center with 30 exhibitors indoors and 15 exhibitors for children outdoors, a spectacular silent auction, and two new events—behind-the-scenes tours and photography shoots at the Jacksonville Zoo and Gardens.
+This is a quote found at the Zoo, it sums up the motivation of the WIld Bunch.

 Facebook - Keep up with all the local nature happenings